 I usually play around a lot with the seasonings for the stuffing, simply because it is almost impossible to go wrong here.
 Chili powder, turmeric powder, garam masala- they all work wonderfully.
 I often use aamchur powder, or mango powder, or even chaat masala, which gives the veggies a spicy-sour punch.

-To this paratha I also added some kasoori methi, again another favorite ingredient that I often throw into stuffings because it’s always in my pantry and because it’s mild bitterness works perfectly with the sweet, sour, salty and spicy flavors.
+To this Gajar Mooli Paratha I also added some kasoori methi, again another favorite ingredient that I often throw into stuffings because it’s always in my pantry and because it’s mild bitterness works perfectly with the sweet, sour, salty and spicy flavors.